ChrisGloom1/newcompany/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.
 You will also see any lint errors in the console.

+## TODO
+- Create a backend and database to register and authenticate when logging in.
+- Change the detail page for characters.
+- Change "See more" button for smaller screens.
+- Make sure all cards have the same height, no matter the length of the name.
+- Get more pages of characters from the API.
+- Apply safe routes for the page.